-Not only are these clothes less comfortable, they’re also likely to be more expensive and get less use.
+Not only are these clothes less comfortable, but they’re also likely to be more expensive and get less use.
 Unless you absolutely HAVE to buy formalwear during pregnancy, skip it, as it’s not likely to get used again.

 Anything that doesn’t breathe

 Dense, thick materials like leather, denim, and wool are great for durability and keeping warm, but they’re not ideal for pregnancy.
-Not only do they not stretch to accommodate your growth, they don’t breathe, which means hot days and hormonal temperature changes become even more unpleasant.
+Not only do they not stretch to accommodate your growth, but they also don’t breathe, which means hot days and hormonal temperature changes become even more unpleasant.

-A pair of shoes that cause foot pain are even worse during pregnancy, when your feet and ankles are likely to swell.
+A pair of shoes that cause foot pain is even worse during pregnancy, when your feet and ankles are likely to swell.
 Even if you really love them, it’s probably best to skip over the strappy high heels and tight calf-high boots till your baby is born.

 While there is no one “right time” to begin wearing maternity clothes, most women choose to make the switch around 20 weeks — or five months — of pregnancy.
 For many women, this is when significant physical changes begin.

 A well-rounded maternity wardrobe should consist of comfortable, loose-fitting clothing which can be dressed up or down.
 Many maternity tops have nursing features that are helpful postpartum, offering extra value for the buy.